LGBT people's experiences of domestic abuse

 Domestic abuse doesn't just happen to straight women - it affects gay men, lesbians, bisexual and trans people.

-1 in 4 lesbian and bisexual women have experienced domestic abuse from a partner
+1 in 4 lesbian and bi women have experienced domestic abuse from a partner

 80% of trans respondents stated that they had experienced emotionally, sexually or physically abusive behaviour by a partner or ex-partner

-Lesbian and bisexual women are as likely as women in general to have experienced domestic abuse.
-Half of gay and bisexual men have experienced domestic abuse, and a third have experienced domestic abuse from a partner.
+Lesbian and bi women are as likely as women in general to have experienced domestic abuse.
+Half of gay and bi men have experienced domestic abuse, and a third have experienced domestic abuse from a partner.
 This compares to one in six men in general who have experienced domestic abuse from a family member or partner since the age of 16.